File Share Delivery in Reporting Services

 When defining a subscription that uses file share delivery, you must specify an existing folder as the target folder.
 The report server does not create folders on the file system.
 The folder that you specify must be accessible over a network connection.
 For instructions on how to configure a shared folder for file share delivery, see How to: Create a Shared Folder for Report Server File Share Delivery.

 When specifying the target folder in a subscription, use Uniform Naming Convention (UNC) format that includes the computer's network name.
 Do not include trailing backslashes in the folder path.
 The following example illustrates a UNC path:

 When you create a subscription, you can choose options that determine how the file name is created and whether it is replaced by newer versions over time.
-A fullyqualified file name is comprised of three parts: a name, an extension, and text or a number that is appended to the file to create a unique file name.
+A fully qualified file name has three parts: a name, an extension, and text or a number that is appended to the file to create a unique file name.
 Overwrite options determine whether the text or number is added to the file name.

 The file name is based on the report name, but you can provide a custom name in the subscription.
 The extension is optional, but if you specify it, the report server will create an extension that corresponds to the rendering format.